akshatjiwansharma/bhu/research/Air-plasma-driven-high-temperature-blackbody-light-emitter-for-lighting-and-display-applications/air-plasma-driven-high-temperature-blackbody-light-emitter-for-lighting-and-display-applications.md

 https://github.com/akshatjiwansharma/bhu/blob/master/research/Air-plasma-driven-high-temperature-blackbody-light-emitter-for-lighting-and-display-applications/bb-simulation.m

-Here is the output from a run for a simulation
+Here is the output from a run of the simulation

 # SIMULATING A BB EMITTER FOR FIXED LIGHTING